chauhang/mlflow/examples/pytorch/Semantic-Segmentation/README.md

 #Semantic Segmentation with Captum and MLflow

 In this example, we demonstrate applying Captum to semantic segmentation task, to understand what pixels and regions contribute to the labeling of a particular class.
 We explore applying GradCAM as well as Feature Ablation to a pretrained Fully-Convolutional Network model with a ResNet-101 backbone.
+You can find more details [here][https://captum.ai/tutorials/Segmentation_Interpret]

 ### Running the code